-"Permit", as used in this Part, means a one-time only document issued by the Department of Children and Family Services for a 6-month period to allow the individuals, agency, or organization to operate a day care center and to become eligible for a full license.
+"Permit", as used in this Part, means a one-time only document issued by the Department for a 6-month period to allow the individuals, agency, or organization to operate a day care center and to become eligible for a full license.

 "Physician" means a person licensed to practice medicine in the State of Illinois or a contiguous state.

 "Preschooler" means a child from 3 through 5 years of age.
 Children enrolled in kindergarten may be considered either preschool or school-age.
 Children 2 years of age may be considered preschoolers or toddlers, depending on their level of development.